whitneyburton/portfolios/students/1508/sekhar-paladugu/20151120-sekhar-paladugu-m2.markdown

 ### Playing a Part

--Volunteered to demo and speak with visiting students from  a local African Community Center on a Friday evening show off Enigma from Module 1
+* Volunteered to demo and speak with visiting students from  a local African Community Center on a Friday evening show off Enigma from Module 1
--LGBTuring - we did another Hamburger Mary’s event after Field Day and also did a lunch the first week which we had many 1510-ers join
+* LGBTuring - we did another Hamburger Mary’s event after Field Day and also did a lunch the first week which we had many 1510-ers join
--Social Committee work, such as planning Halloween (candy, costume contest, decorating) and other things —Field Day
+* Social Committee work, such as planning Halloween (candy, costume contest, decorating) and other things
+* Field Day
-—Planning and hosting Turing Thanksgiving
+* Planning and hosting Turing Thanksgiving
--Brought in breakfast Nov.
+* Brought in breakfast Nov.
 13 and Nov.
-20 (weeks 5 and 6) and cleaned up afterwards -Went to the instructor candidate SQL class (Nate) and helped organized the dinner at D’Corazon afterwards -Organized, collected money and bought the gifts (chocolates from Enstrom’s) for teachers after module 1 and 2 from 1508
+20 (weeks 5 and 6) and cleaned up afterwards
+* Went to the instructor candidate SQL class (Nate) and helped organized the dinner at D’Corazon afterwards
+* Organized, collected money and bought the gifts (chocolates from Enstrom’s) for teachers after module 1 and 2 from 1508

 ## Review